recent

 Consonant Alternation

-Hey there!
-Let's look at how consonant sounds can change when we add suffixes to words.
+Learn how consonant sounds change when adding suffixes to words.
 This is called consonant alternation.
+Practice with word pairs and examples.

 Let's practice some more word pairs.
 Reply with any questions you have!